section-engineering-education/engineering-education/articles/express/index.md

 #### Middleware

 Middleware is a set of functions that sit between a raw request and the final intended route.
 Middleware functions have access to *all* the HTTP requests coming to the server.
-Middleware can handle tasks such as logging, sending static files, authorization, session management, etc.
+Middleware can handle tasks such as logging, sending static files, authorization and session management, etc.

 In Node.js, the request and response objects are passed to one function (request handler) that we write, in Express these objects are passed through a set of functions, called the **middleware stack**.
 Express will start at the first function in the stack and execute in order down the stack.